abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 * Writes update a *memtable*, or an in-memory balanced tree.
 When its size exceeds some threshold, it can be written to disk as an SSTable file.
 * Read requests first query the memtable and then query on-disk segments in order from newest to oldest.
 * We can append every update to a log before updating the memtable.
-The log is not in sorted order, but can be used to restore the memtable after a crash.
+The log is not in sorted order but can be used to restore the memtable after a crash.

 ###### Making an LSM-tree out of SSTables